Chart Color Schemes

 An assessment of population growth drivers in New Farm reveals an overall ranking slightly below national averages considering recent, and medium term trends

-New Farm's population is 13,851 as of November 2025.
-This reflects an increase of 1,397 people since the 2021 Census, which reported a population of 12,454.
-The change is inferred from the estimated resident population of 13,753 in June 2024 and an additional 152 validated new addresses since the Census date.
-This results in a population density ratio of 6,472 persons per square kilometer, placing New Farm in the top 10% of national locations assessed by AreaSearch.
-The area's 11.2% growth since the 2021 census exceeds the national average (8.9%), indicating strong growth.
-Overseas migration was the primary driver of population gains during this period.
+New Farm's population is approximately 13,851 as of November 2025.
+This figure represents an increase of 1,397 people since the 2021 Census, which recorded a population of 12,454.
+The growth was inferred from the estimated resident population of 13,753 in June 2024 and an additional 152 validated new addresses since the Census date.
+This results in a population density ratio of 6,472 persons per square kilometer, placing New Farm among the top 10% of locations assessed by AreaSearch.
+New Farm's growth rate of 11.2% since the 2021 census exceeds both the national average (8.9%) and state average.
+Overseas migration was the primary driver behind this population growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections lack age category splits; therefore, AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Looking ahead, New Farm is expected to grow by 1,717 persons to 2041 based on the latest population numbers, reflecting an increase of 11.7% over the 17-year period.
+For areas not covered by these data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
+Future population projections indicate a median increase for the area, with an expected growth of 1,717 persons to 2041, reflecting an overall increase of 11.7% over these 17 years.

 Frequently Asked Questions - Population